29 injured after turbulence on flight from Istanbul to New York

 NEW YORK — At least 29 people were treated for minor injuries after encountering turbulence Saturday on a Turkish Airlines flight from Istanbul to New York, authorities said.

+One passenger suffered a broken leg, said Port Authority of New York and New Jersey spokesman Steve Coleman.

-New York Fire Department spokesman Michael Parrella said the travelers had been treated at John F. Kennedy International Airport.
+New York Fire Department spokesman Michael Parrella said most of the injured travelers had been treated at John F. Kennedy International Airport.
 The number of injured was downgraded from a previous estimate of 32.

 The injuries were mostly bumps and bruises, officials said.